-- e.
-Withdrawal of Authorization for Preauthorized Electronic Funds Transfers.
-You have the right at any time to revoke your prior authorization for electronic funds transfers, subject to providing Leif at least three (3) days' notice prior to a scheduled payment.
-Should you elect to do so, revocation will not relieve you of your obligation to make Monthly Payments or any other payment(s) hereunder, and you agree to pay by credit card.
-If at any time during the Payment Term your circumstances will not permit payment of the Monthly Payment through electronic funds transfers from your Approved Bank Account or by credit card, you may contact Leif to request a reasonable alternative method of payment of your Monthly Payment, which Leif may or may not accept in its sole discretion. - f.
-Approved Bank Account. - i.
+e.
+Withdrawal of Authorization for Auto Payments.
+You have the right at any time before or during the Payment Term, subject to giving Leif at least 3 days' notice prior to a payment, to revoke your prior authorization for auto payment from either your Approved Bank Account or from your designated credit card.
+Should you elect to do so, this shall not relieve you or your obligations to pay the Monthly Payment and you agree to either elect the alternate method of auto payment provided in Section 4.d or to send the Monthly Payment to Leif via check or money order, to such address as shall be provided by Leif upon receipt of your notice of withdrawal of authorization for automatic payments.

+f.
+Approved Bank Account.

+i.
 Set Up and Maintenance of Approved Bank Account.
-You agree that, prior to receiving any Earned Income, you will establish a bank account with a financial institution designated or approved by Leif in writing ("Approved Bank Account") and also will permit integration of the Approved Bank Account with Leif's Platform as necessary to permit Leif to track your Earned Income, monitor account activity and balances, perform reconciliations and, if elected by you, process and withdraw your Monthly Payments from your Approved Bank Account.
-You further agree to provide details of the Approved Bank Account as Leif may reasonably request from time to time.
-If for any reason (e.g., a change in your employment or address), you would like to change your Approved Bank Account to another bank, you agree to give Leif prior notice of the requested change and such details for the proposed replacement account as Leif may reasonably request.
-The proposed replacement account shall be subject to Leif's prior approval.
-If at any time during the Payment Term you change the password to your Approved Bank Account or otherwise take any action that alters the ability of Leif to access your Approved Bank Account, you agree to give Leif prompt notice of the change and to comply with all requests of Leif to integrate the new Approved Bank Account with the Leif
+You agree to establish a bank account with a financial institution designated or approved by Leif in writing ("Approved Bank Account") prior to receiving any Earned Income, and also to permit integration of the Approved Bank Account with Leif's Platform in order to permit Leif to track your Earned income, to perform Reconciliation, and, subject to your payment election in Section 4.d above, to process and withdraw your Monthly Payments from your Approved Bank Account.
+You further agree to provide us or Leif with details of the Approved Bank Account as we may reasonably request from time to time.
+If for any reason (e.g., a change in your employment or address), you would like to change your Approved Bank Account to another bank, you agree to give Leif prior notice of the requested change and such details for the proposed replacement account as Leif may reasonably request and that that the new bank account will be subject to Leif's prior approval.
+If at any time during the Payment Term you change your password to your Approved Bank Account or otherwise take any action that alters the ability of Leif to access, you agree to give Leif prompt notice of the change and to comply with all requests of Leif to permit it to reconnect to your Approved Bank Account with the Leif Platform in order to permit Leif to continue to track your Earned Income, perform Reconciliation, and, as applicable, process and withdraw any payments owed pursuant to this ISA.